Kefeng-Duan/TensorRT-LLM/docs/source/blogs/Best_perf_practice_on_DeepSeek-R1_in_TensorRT-LLM.md

 export PYTHONPATH=`pwd`
 ```

-#### 4. Optional: Tune GPU clocks
+#### 5. Optional: Tune GPU clocks
 ```
 sudo nvidia-smi -pm 0; sudo nvidia-smi -pm 1; sudo nvidia-smi boost-slider --vboost 4
 ```
-The boost-slider option will tune the GPU clock and can get you slight perf increase, for B200 min-latency scenarios its about 8 TPS/USER.
+The boost-slider option will tune the GPU clock and can get you slight perf increase, for B200 min-latency scenarios it's about 8 TPS/USER.
-This is not a required step, its provided here to make sure the perf numbers in this doc can be reproduced more close to our internal run.
+This is not a required step, it's provided here to make sure the perf numbers in this doc can be reproduced more closely to our internal run.

-#### 5.Dataset preparation
+#### 6. Dataset preparation

 The trtllm-bench tool requires a dataset file to read prompts and output sequence length of each prompt.
 Format details of this dataset file can be seen in [preparing a dataset](
 https://nvidia.github.io/TensorRT-LLM/performance/perf-benchmarking.html#preparing-a-dataset).

-For min-latency benchmarking, **real dataset is required** since the MTP accept rate are affected by the dataset thus affecting the performance.
+For min-latency benchmarking, **real dataset is required** since the MTP accept rate is affected by the dataset thus affecting the performance.
+You can use your own dataset following the format described in the link above.

-For the max-throughput benchmarking, synthetic dataset is enough to be presenative, since it does not use MTP.
+For the max-throughput benchmarking, synthetic dataset is enough to be representative, since it does not use MTP.
-The command to generate synthetic dataset will be attached to max throughput section.
+The command to generate synthetic dataset will be attached to the max throughput section.

 ## Reproducing steps

-This section provide the reproducing steps for NVIDIA Blackwell B200 and H200 GPUs, for both min-latency and max-throughput scenarios.
+This section provides the reproducing steps for NVIDIA Blackwell B200 and H200 GPUs, for both min-latency and max-throughput scenarios.

-All the benchmarking are done by the trtllm-bench command line tool provided in the TensorRT-LLM installation, see [TensorRT-LLM Benchmarking](https://nvidia.github.io/TensorRT-LLM/performance/perf-benchmarking.html) for details of this tool.
+All the benchmarking is done by the trtllm-bench command line tool provided in the TensorRT-LLM installation, see [TensorRT-LLM Benchmarking](https://nvidia.github.io/TensorRT-LLM/performance/perf-benchmarking.html) for details of this tool.

-For brief, we only provide the commands to reproduce the perf number without many explanation of the tools and options in this doc.
+For brevity, we only provide the commands to reproduce the perf numbers without detailed explanation of the tools and options in this doc.

 All these commands here are assumed to be running inside the container started by `make -C docker run ...` command mentioned in the [Build and run TensorRT-LLM container section](#3-build-and-run-tensorrt-llm-container)